Rapha149/VoidTotem/README.md

   # If enabled, the used totem statistic will be increased for the player if saved from the void.
   totemStatistic: true

+  advancement:
     # If enabled, the player will receive the totem advancement upon resurrection if they did not have it before.
+    enabled: true

+    # The advancement to grant the player.
+The advancement has to exist on the server.
-  advancement: true
+    advancement: minecraft:adventure/totem_of_undying

+    # The criteria to set completed.
+Set to "[]" to complete the whole advancement.
+    criteria: []

 randomization:
   # Whether to randomize search for suitable blocks.